Suicide methods: Road

 Some people use intentional car crashes as a suicide method.
 This especially applies to single-occupant, single-vehicle wrecks, although some suicidal drivers cause head-on collisions.
 Even single-vehicle collisions may harm other road users; for example, a driver who brakes abruptly or swerves to avoid a suicidal person may collide with something else on the road, resulting in harm to the driver or others.
 Both the innocent driver and bystanders may be traumatized by the experience, even if everyone survives.
 Being victimized by a suicidal pedestrian is recognized as an occupational hazard for professional drivers, especially if they operate heavy vehicles.

 The real percentage of suicides among motor vehicle fatalities is not reliably known and likely varies by the ease of accessing a car and the ease of accessing other methods.
 Suicidal intent is often inferred from the circumstances, such as the driver being alone in the vehicle, driving at a high speed, without normal use of a seat belt, under circumstances that do not normally result in fatal wrecks (e.g., a straight road and good weather conditions).
 Somewhere between 1% and 10% of all crashes (fatal and non-fatal combined) likely result from suicidal intent.
-In addition a vehicle being used as a method (e.g., deliberately causing a wreck), a vehicle may be the location of a suicide attempt using another method (e.g., while the suicidal person is inside a parked car).
+In addition to a vehicle being used as a method (e.g., deliberately causing a wreck), a vehicle may be the location of a suicide attempt using another method (e.g., while the suicidal person is inside a parked car).

 People who attempt vehicular suicide or murder–suicides tend to be adult men who recently experienced a stressful event.
 They tend to be impulsive, to have previously attempted suicide, and to have a history of reckless driving.
 Suicidal drivers are unlikely to be drunk at the time, though in the case of vehicle–pedestrian collisions, it may be difficult to determine whether an intoxicated pedestrian had suicidal intent or was non-suicidal but was so drunk as to be unable to recognize and respond to a dangerous situation.